Why NIO Stock Is Higher Today

 What happened

-Shares of Chinese electric-vehicle maker NIO (NYSE: NIO) were moving higher on Monday.
-The company said last week that it is moving to increase its stake in a subsidiary created as part of a bailout deal last year.
+Shares of Chinese electric-vehicle maker NIO (NYSE: NIO) were trading higher on Tuesday, after a Wall Street analyst said that a recent job listing suggests that NIO is planning to enter the U.S. market at some point.

 So what